openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhxd_0_0.md

 **NOTE:** if power change is less than 5 W, the report is not send (pushed).
 **NOTE:** Device is measuring also some disturbances even if on the output is no load.
 To avoid disturbances:

-  * If measured Active Power (W) is below e.g. 5W-> the reported value in this case is 0WThis is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
-The following option values may be configured -:
+  * If measured Active Power (W) is below e.g. 5W-> the reported value in this case is 0W The following option values may be configured -:

 | Value  | Description |